-What I am about to teach you is how to make a basic Italian Homemade Pizza, or Margarita.
+What I am about to teach you is how to make a basic Italian Homemade Pizza or Margarita.
 As compared to America Pizza, the Italian Pizza Recipe is actually quite simple.
 The real difference is the dough and the fresh mozzarella cheese, with the cheese being extremely hard to get a hold of unless you make or import it.
-The other factor is having a wood burning oven.
-As I mentioned before, Sam’s Club actually has a good wood burning oven on wheels.
-Though it’s small, it is definitely does the job much better that any conventional oven.
-So, lets get started with the basic ingredients.
+The other factor is having a wood-burning oven.
+As I mentioned before, Sam’s Club actually has a good wood-burning oven on wheels.
+Though it’s small, it definitely does the job much better than any conventional oven.
+So, let’s get started with the basic ingredients.

 - Extra Virgin Olive Oil

 - Fresh Mozzarella Cheese from Cow or Buffalo